nachoapps/dadguide-flutter/README.md

-# dadguide2
+# DadGuide for iOS/Android

-DadGuide v2 mobile app, written in Flutter.
+This repo contains the DadGuide v2 mobile app, written in Flutter.

+For the data loader (written in Python) you want [this repo](https://github.com/nachoapps/dadguide-data).

 ## Work in progress